WrestleMania 22: Event

 Next, The Undertaker faced Mark Henry in a casket match.
 The Undertaker took the advantage and executed a Last Ride on Henry.
 While Henry was out of the ring, The Undertaker executed a suicide dive over the top rope.
 The Undertaker then performed a Tombstone Piledriver on Henry and pushed him into the casket to win the match and improve his WrestleMania record to 14–0.

 The eighth match was a No Holds Barred match between Shawn Michaels and Vince McMahon.
 Michaels put McMahon on a table and put a trashcan over McMahon's head.
 Michaels then climbed on the top of a ladder and executed a diving elbow drop on McMahon through the table.
 Michaels then executed Sweet Chin Music on McMahon to win the match.

-Randy Orton faced Rey Mysterio and Kurt Angle in a triple threat match for Angle's World Heavyweight Championship.
+Randy Orton faced Rey Mysterio and defending champion Kurt Angle in a triple threat match for SmackDown!'s World Heavyweight Championship.

 Next, Kurt Angle defended his World Heavyweight Championship against Rey Mysterio and Randy Orton in a triple threat match.
 During Mysterio's entrance, P.O.D. performed Mysterio's music entrance live.
 In the end, Mysterio performed a 619 on Orton followed by a West Coast Pop to win the title.
 After the match, Mysterio celebrated with Chavo and Vickie Guerrero.

 The tenth match was a Playboy pillow fight between Torrie Wilson and Candice Michelle.
 Wilson pulled Candice's dress and Candice later pulled Wilson's dress.
 The match ended with Wilson pinning Candice with a roll-up for the win.